-For the financial year ended 31 March 2020, the role of Chairman is performed by the CEO, Ms. Wong Bik Kwan Bikie.
-As the Chairman of the Board, Ms. Wong is responsible for the formulating, planning and directing the Group's overall strategy.
-Ms. Wong works with another executive Director, Mr. Chan Chun Sing, prior to his resignation, in executing the business development plan, operation and day-to-day management of the Group and always seeks for Board approval for any significant decisions and transactions.
+For the financial year ended 31 March 2021, the role of Chairman is performed by the CEO, Ms. Wong Bik Kwan Bikie.
+As the Chairman of the Board, Ms. Wong is responsible for the formulating, planning and directing the Group's overall strategy and always seeks for Board approval for any significant decisions and transactions.